 Total unit net revenues include energy and capacity market revenues.
-Analysis of the total unit revenues of theoretical new entrant CCs for three representative locations shows that CC units that entered the PJM markets in 2007 have covered 90 percent of their total costs in the BGE Zone and 86 percent of total costs in the PSEG Zone, and 49 percent of total costs in the COMED Zone, including the return on and of capital, on a cumulative basis.
-The analysis also shows that theoretical new entrant CCs that entered the PJM markets in 2012 have covered over 100 percent of their total costs on a cumulative basis in the BGE Zone and PSEG Zone and 62 percent of total costs in the COMED Zone.
+Analysis of the total unit revenues of theoretical new entrant CCs for three representative locations shows that CC units that entered the PJM markets in 2007 have covered 91 percent of their total costs in the BGE Zone and 84 percent of total costs in the PSEG Zone, and 49 percent of total costs in the COMED Zone, including the return on and of capital, on a cumulative basis.
+The analysis also shows that theoretical new entrant CCs that entered the PJM markets in 2012 have covered over 100 percent of their total costs on a cumulative basis in the BGE Zone, 96 percent of their total costs in PSEG Zone, and 61 percent of total costs in the COMED Zone.
 Energy market revenues alone were not sufficient to cover total costs in any scenario, which demonstrates the critical role of the capacity market revenue in covering total costs.
 Covering 100 percent of total costs in this analysis includes earning the assumed rate of return.
 Units earned a positive rate of return even when covering less than 100 percent of the identified costs.

 Under cost of service regulation, units are guaranteed that they will cover their total costs, assuming that the costs were determined to be reasonable.
-To the extent that units built in the PJM markets did not cover their total costs, investors were worse off and customers were better off than under cost of service regulation, ignoring the benefits of competition on reducing costs and improving technology and ignoring the possibility of over earning under cost of service regulation.
+To the extent that units built in the PJM markets did not cover their total costs, investors were worse off and customers were better off than under cost of service regulation, ignoring the benefits of competition on increasing efficiency, reducing costs and improving technology and ignoring the possibility of over earning under cost of service regulation.